-Craig Day has more than 24 years of experience in employee benefit consulting.
-As a member of the Firm’s Employee Benefits and Executive Compensation Practice Group, he advises employers on the design, implementation and administration of all types of benefit plans and executive compensation arrangements.
-Craig’s background in private practice, consulting and in-house counsel have shaped his practical approach to helping clients find solutions to complex employee benefits issues.
+With more than 24 years of experience, Craig’s background in private practice, consulting and in-house counsel have shaped his practical approach to helping clients find solutions to complex employee benefits issues.

-- Qualified Plans: Craig drafts and advises clients on a variety of 401(k), profit sharing, money purchase, ESOPs, defined benefit and cash balance plans, including filing determination letter applications, updating plans for changes in the law, managing agency audits, fiduciary training and correcting errors using agency correction programs.
-This includes 403(b) plans sponsored by tax-exempt organizations and self-directed IRAs.
+- Qualified Plans: Craig drafts and advises clients on a variety of retirement plans, including 401(k), pension, profit sharing, money purchase and cash balance plans, and ESOPs.
+He regularly files determination letter applications, updates plans for changes in the law, managing IRS and DOL audits, provides fiduciary training and corrects errors using agency correction programs.
+His experience also includes 403(b) and 457 plans sponsored by tax-exempt organizations and self-directed IRAs.

 - Executive Compensation: Craig helps clients design and administer executive compensation plans that comply with Internal Revenue Code Sections 409A, 162(m), 280G and FICA taxation regulations.
-This includes drafting or reviewing employment agreements, change in control agreements, severance agreements or plans, deferred compensation plans (defined contribution and defined benefit), phantom stock plans, equity plans and awards (stock options, restricted stock, restricted stock units and performance units), and corrections for 409A violations.
-This also includes assisting tax-exempt organizations with Section 457 plans.
+He regularly drafts or reviews employment agreements, change in control agreements, severance agreements or plans, deferred compensation plans (defined contribution and defined benefit), phantom stock plans, and equity plans and awards (stock options, restricted stock, restricted stock units and performance units).
+He assists clients with agency audits and helps them correct 409A violations.

 - Transactions: Craig helps buyers and sellers with employee benefits due diligence in mergers and acquisitions, negotiations over assumed liabilities for pension and multiemployer plans, and with ERISA representations and warranties in connection with lending transactions.

-- Representation of corporations, partnerships and LLCs in commercial disputes
+- Business entities and individuals in commercial disputes

-- Insurance litigation, including coverage and defense of bad faith lawsuits
+- Insurance litigation, including coverage disputes and bad faith lawsuits

-- Representation of oil producers, drilling contractors and oilfield support companies on a variety of disputes
+- Oil producers, drilling contractors and oilfield support companies on a variety of disputes

 - Maritime litigation, including defense of vessel owners against personal injury, collision, administrative and pollution claims